How To Start A Small Business In Sri Lanka

 We’ve seen many individuals in Sri Lanka start their businesses just because someone they know suggested it or they heard that a certain business was profitable.
 But this is probably the main reason why many businesses fail – it’s not because they weren’t given the right advice or lacked resources, but rather because they didn’t have a well-thought-out plan.

-So if you’re thinking of setting up a business in Sri Lanka, the first step is to come up with the idea that you’re passionate about.
+So if you’re thinking of setting up a small business in Sri Lanka, the first step is to come up with the idea that you’re passionate about.
 Do your research, identify a need in the market that you can fill, and figure out what makes your business unique.
 Check if it is a problem-solving startup that can bring a new and innovative solution to the market or something more traditional.

 Ultimately you must consider if it is profitable and financially viable.
 Calculate the cost of startup expenses, such as licenses, materials, equipment, and marketing costs.
 If your business idea fits within a realistic budget, you can start to create a business plan.